Nia-Server/NiaServer-Core/README-EN.md

 ## Folder Description

-- development_behavior_packs:  Stores the behavior packs used by the server.
+- `development_behavior_packs` Folder:  Stores the behavior packs used by the server.
-- development_resource_packs: Stores the resource packs used by the server.
+- `development_resource_packs` Folder: Stores the resource packs used by the server.
-- CppDll Folder: Points to the open source project address og the dll format plugin:[NIAServerPlugin@jiansyuan](https://github.com/jiansyuan/NIAServerPlugin) independently developed by the server.
+- `NiaServerPlugin` Folder: Points to the open source project address og the dll format plugin:[NIAServerPlugin@jiansyuan](https://github.com/jiansyuan/NIAServerPlugin) independently developed by the server.
-- plugins Folder: Stores all plugins the server using.(coming soon)
+- `plugins` Folder: Stores all plugins the server using.

 **But I don't recommend downloading the files directly, because they are probably still in development!
 You can go to the release to download tested resource packs, behavior packs, plugins, etc.**